Manchester City cruise to derby win as Chelsea slip up against Burnley

 Thomas Tuchel’s men will still go into the international break top of the table, but the German coach will doubtless be frustrated by dropping two points at home.

-A superb solo effort from Normann and Pukki’s penalty secured a first success of the season for the beleaguered Canaries.

-Rico Henry pulled a goal back for Brentford but Daniel Farke’s side held on for a first away victory in the Premier League in almost two years, since beating Everton at Goodison Park in November 2019.
+Rico Henry pulled a goal back for Brentford but Norwich held on for a first away victory in the Premier League in almost two years, since beating Everton at Goodison Park in November 2019.

+Isaac Hayden’s equaliser forced a 1-1 draw at 10-man Brighton that lifted Newcastle off the foot of the standings in front of their prospective new boss Eddie Howe.

+Brighton had taken the lead from the penalty spot halfway through the first half, with Leandro Trossard sending the goalkeeper the wrong way, but Newcastle struck a leveller in the 65th minute when the ball fell to Hayden, who volleyed into the back of the net.

 Wilfried Zaha and Conor Gallagher fired Crystal Palace to a 2-0 victory at home to Wolves.